WeiH0958425316/PTT_Crawler/README.md

 <br>

 ## Data tidy
-We have the data that is ‘list’ for format.
-Now we must transform to ‘data.frame’.
+We have the data that is a ‘list’ for format.
+Now, we must transform to ‘data.frame’.
 You can follow as below:

 ```r
 # fixed articles at the bottom of list.